dimajix/flowman/docs/spec/assertion/columns.md

 description: "Verify correctness of column names and types"
 mapping: facts_all
 expected:
- - network IS PRESENT
+ - "network IS PRESENT"
- - xyz IS ABSENT
+ - "xyz IS ABSENT"
- - campaign IS OF TYPE (int,BIGINT)
+ - "campaign IS OF TYPE (int,BIGINT)"
- - lineitem IS OF TYPE float
+ - "lineitem IS OF TYPE float"
 ```

 A more complete example (with the required top level entities) could look as follows: